 According to the legislation, a person may not use a telecommunications device to:

-While operating a moving motor vehicle unless the device is used in conjunction with hands free or voice operated technology, or unless the device is used to call 911 to report a bona fide emergency
+Motorists may not do any of the above while operating a moving motor vehicle unless the device is used in conjunction with hands free or voice operated technology or unless the device is used to call 911 to report a bona fide emergency

 Further, a police officer may not confiscate a telecommunications device for the purpose of determining compliance with this section or confiscate a telecommunications device and retain it as evidence pending trial for a violation of this section.